-Canada's National Energy Board (NEB) has approved the Brunswick Pipeline, a 145-kilometer (90-mile) pipeline intended to deliver gas from the planned Canaport liquefied natural gas (LNG) import terminal near Saint John, NB, to markets in Canada and the U.S. Northeast.
+Canada's National Energy Board (NEB) last week approved the Brunswick Pipeline, a 145-kilometer (90-mile) pipeline intended to deliver gas from the planned Canaport liquefied natural gas (LNG) import terminal near Saint John, NB, to markets in Canada and the U.S. Northeast.

 The Canaport terminal is sponsored by Repsol YPF and Irving Oil.
 Repsol is the only shipper on the Brunswick Pipeline, according to the document outlining the NEB's reasons for approving the project.
 According to the NEB, Repsol and Brunswick Pipeline reached a negotiated toll agreement dated May 15, 2006 that obligates Repsol to pay a monthly fixed toll for transportation of 791,292 gigajoule/d (close to 800 MMcf/d) on the Brunswick Pipeline over a 25-year period.
 The volume is the maximum daily transportation quantity (MDTQ) specified in an agreement between EBPC and Repsol.